Alice's Restaurant (film)

-Alice's Restaurant was released on August 19, 1969, a few days after Guthrie appeared at the Woodstock Festival.
+Alice's Restaurant premiered in Boston on August 19, 1969, a few days after Guthrie appeared at the Woodstock Festival.
 A soundtrack album for the film was also released by United Artists Records.
 The soundtrack includes a studio version of the title song, which was originally divided into two parts (one for each album side); a 1998 CD reissue on the Rykodisc label presents this version of the song in full, and adds several bonus tracks to the original LP.

 Plot

 In 1965, bohemian musician Arlo Guthrie has attempted to avoid the draft by attending college in Montana.
 His long hair and unorthodox approach to study gets him in trouble with local police as well as residents, so he quits school and hitchhikes back East.
 He first visits his ailing father Woody Guthrie in a New York City hospital, then performs music at various local venues.

-Arlo ultimately returns to his friends Ray and Alice Brock at their home, a deconsecrated church in Great Barrington, Massachusetts where they welcome friends and like-minded bohemian types to "crash".
+Arlo ultimately returns to his friends Ray and Alice Brock at their home, a deconsecrated church in Great Barrington, Massachusetts, where they welcome friends and like-minded bohemian types to "crash".
 Among these are Arlo's school friend Roger and artist Shelly, an ex-heroin addict who is in a motorcycle racing club.
 Alice is starting up a restaurant in nearby Stockbridge.
 Arlo composes a jingle for the business, which is then advertised on a radio station, bringing in the first wave of customers.
 Frustrated with Ray's lackadaisical attitude, Alice has an affair with Shelly and leaves for New York to visit Arlo and Roger, who are paying Woody another visit.
 Ray comes to take her home, saying he has invited "a few" friends for Thanksgiving.

-The events of the song begin after Thanksgiving dinner, when Arlo and Roger decide to do Alice and Ray a favor by taking several months' worth of garbage from their house to the town dump.
-After loading up a red VW microbus with the garbage, and "shovels, and rakes, and other implements of destruction", they head for the dump.
-Finding the dump closed for the holiday, they drive around and discover a pile of garbage that someone else had placed at the bottom of a short cliff.
+After Thanksgiving dinner, Arlo and Roger offer to take months' worth of garbage from Alice and Ray's house to the town dump.
+After loading up a red VW microbus with the garbage, plus a number of tools, they head for the dump.
+Finding it closed for the holiday, they drive around and discover a pile of garbage that someone else had placed at the bottom of a short cliff.
 They then decide to add their trash to the accumulation.